Skip to content

 Elizabeth “Lisa” Peck is the principal at PECK-LAW, Employment & Civil Rights, a plaintiff’s employment and civil rights firm based in California.
 To say that Lisa is a pioneer is a bit of an understatement, though.
 If you ever meet Lisa or work with her, you’ll recognize her as one of the very few people who win at nearly everything she puts her mind to.
 Lisa has that rare combination of talent, competitiveness, and work ethic that makes her as friendly and professional as she is formidable.
 To put it more directly, you want to be on her team.

 As a direct result of making those changes, when the pandemic forced everyone to back away from office space, work from home, and try to figure out Zoom hearings, depositions, and remote work in general, Lisa’s practice didn’t change much at all.
 She had been working mobile and remotely for ten years.
-In fact, being able to work mobile and remote has been a huge strength for Lisa’s practice.
+Working in a mobile and/or remote environment has been a huge strength for Lisa’s practice.
 When other attorneys need to concentrate, they might grab a conference room, a few pots of coffee, and plan to stay late.
-Lisa is an avid outdoors person, and the last few big trials that required her to really concentrate, she simply packed her iPad and Mac with and went totally off grid.
-This allowed her to concentrate and prepare with all the same tools and technology that she uses in the office, and blocked out any and all potential distractions.
+Lisa is an avid outdoors person, and for the last few big trials that required her to really concentrate, she simply packed her iPad and Mac and went totally off-grid.
+This allowed her to concentrate and prepare with all the same tools and technology that she uses in the office, while blocking out any and all potential distractions.

 Outside of PECK-LAW, another part of Lisa’s time is dedicated to CLE and Zoom training.
 She is Co-Chair of the California Employment Lawyers Association’s Practice Management Committee and she is a trainer for the California Employment Lawyers Association’s annual Trial College.
 She is also a member of the Santa Clara County Bar Association Labor & Employment section’s Executive Committee, and of the Santa Cruz Trial Lawyer’s Association.
 As a part of her work for those organizations, Lisa acts as a regular trainer of trial technology, and she does a lot of research into the best ways to implement technology in a firm specializing in Plaintiff’s employment law.

-All of PECK-LAW lawyers and staff are trained on the LIT SUITE.
+All lawyers and staff of PECK-LAW, Employment & Civil Rights are trained on the LIT SUITE.
 That means they are always on the same page and in constant collaboration no matter where they are working—in the office, in a courtroom, or at home.
 When she works with lawyers from other firms as co-counsel, she trains them on all the apps but insists that they work with TranscriptPad.
 She told us that “There is no more efficient way to review a transcript.”

-Lisa told us she sees TranscriptPad as her “hero app” and it’s the tool she’s used to manage deposition and trial transcripts for a decade.
-In 2011, when Lisa found herself commuting between her then office in Utah and her new office in California and remotely transmitting Motions for Summary Judgment to a Federal Court, TranscriptPad saved her with searching across several depositions for factual references, and then allowing her to perform a massive summary report and export of those references - and, she’s never looked back.
+Lisa told us she sees TranscriptPad as her “hero app” and it’s the tool she’s used to manage deposition and trial transcripts for over a decade.
+When Lisa found herself commuting between her office in Utah and her new office in California, remotely transmitting Motions for Summary Judgment to a Federal Court, TranscriptPad saved her with searching across several depositions for factual references, and then allowing her to perform a massive summary report and export of those references.
+In trial, TranscriptPad is critical to Lisa as she uses it to review daily trial transcripts to issue code for upcoming witness exams, motions, and closing arguments.
+She’s never looked back.
 Now, as she uses TranscriptPad, she wonders to herself, “How did I ever do this before?”

 TranscriptPad, more than anything is an enormous timesaver.
 The first pass through the transcript is very nitty-gritty and detailed.
 Lisa created a TranscriptPad template for use in almost every case.
-It has standard Issue Codes for “Evidence”, different “Causes of Action” and related elements, “Critical Stuff”, “Affirmative Defenses”, and “Damages”.
+It has standard Issue Codes for “Evidence”, different “Causes of Action” and related elements, “Admissions”, “Chronology”, “Affirmative Defenses”, “IMPEACH,” and “Damages”.
 She consistently uses the same colors for those Issue Codes.
-In addition, Lisa adds Flags with Notes, and she highlights important “Don’t Forget” portions.
-The Pink highlighting tool is her go-to for critical admissions.
+She has now added “CLIP” to that list with the new video-clipping feature in TranscriptPad.
+In addition, Lisa issue codes for particular witnesses in preparing for depositions and trials, and she adds Flags with Notes, and highlights important “Don’t Forget” portions.
+The pink highlighting tool is her go-to for critical admissions.

 In another trial, Lisa used TranscriptPad to bring up the daily trial record when arguing for certain special jury instructions.
 She was able to show the judge the testimony at issue, which resulted in her getting an important jury instruction.

-Lisa also uses TranscriptPad to cite the record in appellate briefs, for Motion in Limine work, Motion for New Trial, and Jury Instruction argument.
-In the Ninth Circuit, they now require excerpts from the record instead of an appendix, and TranscriptPad is perfect for making those excerpts.
+Lisa also uses TranscriptPad to cite the record in summary judgment and appellate briefs, for Motion in Limine work, Motion for New Trial, and Jury Instruction argument.
+In the Ninth Circuit, they require excerpts from the record instead of an appendix, and TranscriptPad is perfect for making those excerpts.

 Like TranscriptPad, Lisa created a template for TrialPad, which now has a new category: “Depos.”
 In it, she has folders for each deponent, anticipated exhibits and the depo notice itself.
 She also creates a folder of exhibits “marked & used,” and one for exhibits “to be used.”
 TrialPad’s exhibit sorting feature has been invaluable to her as she can sort, on the fly, by exhibit number (once marked), or by name (to be marked).